-The percentages of our revenues derived from sales in Canada and denominated in Canadian dollars were approximately 47% and 43% for the three months ended June 30, 2022 and 2021, respectively, and approximately 62% and 59% for the six months ended June 30, 2022 and 2021, respectively.
+For the three months ended March 31, 2022 and 2021, approximately 73% and 71%, respectively, of our revenues were derived from sales in Canada and were denominated in Canadian dollars.
 Because our Canadian contracts are typically invoiced in Canadian dollars, the effects of foreign currency fluctuations impact our revenues and are regularly monitored.